divyajeettt/LaTeX-exploration/ECO311/README.md

 ## About the Assignments

-This repository contains the solutions to the take-home assignment given in the duration of the course.
+This repository contains the solutions to the take-home quiz and bonus quiz given in the duration of the course.